 and the same height.

-Write a class WeatherSensor
+Write a class WeatherSensor that has two

-instance variables, one of type Thermometer
+instance variables, one of type Thermometer (for

-temperature in degrees Celsius: an int
+temperature in degrees Celsius: an int) and the other

-(for air pressure in kiloPascals:
+of type Barometer (for air pressure in kiloPascals:

-).
+a double).
 Write all three classes, with constructors

-methods for all three.
+and equals methods for all three.

-s are considered equal if the
+Two Thermometers are considered equal if the

 temperatures are equal.

-s are considered equal if the air
+Two Barometers are considered equal if the air

 pressures are within 0.1 kPa of each other.

-Here's the tricky bit: WeatherSensor
+Here's the tricky bit: WeatherSensors may be

-incomplete, missing either the Thermometer
+incomplete, missing either the Thermometer or

-, or both.
+Barometer, or both.
 Two

-s are equal if their
+WeatherSensors are equal if their

-s are equal (or both are missing)
+Thermometers are equal (or both are missing)

-s are equal (or both are
+and their Barometers are equal (or both are

 missing).

-Write a class TempWorker
+Write a class TempWorker that has as instance

-variables a name (a String
+variables a name (a String), the number of

 words per minute that the worker can type (an

-), and an indication of whether the worker is
+int), and an indication of whether the worker is

-experienced with computers (a boolean
+experienced with computers (a boolean:

-if the worker is experienced,
+true if the worker is experienced,

-if not).
+false if not).

-s are equal when either of the
+Two TempWorkers are equal when either of the

 following are true:

-Electronically submit all seven .java
+Electronically submit all seven .java files following

 the directions for your campus.